Opioid Overdose Prevention Program

-Additionally, the Central Region Addiction Resource Center offers eduction, resources and supplies as a part of the Opioid Overdose Prevention Program.
+Additionally, the Central Region Addiction Resource Center offers education, resources, and supplies as a part of the Opioid Overdose Prevention Program.

 Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.
 Harm Reduction is also a movement for social justice built on a belief in, and respect for, the rights of people who use drugs.